tinacms/tina.io/content/docs/tina-cloud/beta-migration.md

 Aside from some user interface improvements in the Tina Cloud Dashboard, we've also been making a bunch of changes under the hood.
 One of the biggest of these changes is how we handle user accounts.

 Previously when you created a Tina Cloud account you were creating an **organization** that you accessed at `https://OrgName.tina.io`.
-We thought that giving each organization it's own unique subdomain and pool of users would be neat, but after spending some time in that paradigm it turned out to be a lot of added complexity that didn't add much value.
+We thought that giving each organization its own unique subdomain and pool of users would be neat, but after spending some time in that paradigm it turned out to be a lot of added complexity that didn't add much value.

 With the release of the beta we're moving user accounts to the forefront.
 Whenever you create a Tina Cloud account you'll always access it at https://app.tina.io.
 This means that even if you are part of multiple organizations, you'll only have a single Tina account.